-It was at Susanne’s party that my boss, designer Patricia Field, noticed my eclectic night time looks (though my day looks were almost as over-the-top).
+It was at Susanne’s party that my boss, designer Patricia Field, noticed my eclectic nighttime looks (though my day looks were almost as over-the-top).
 She approached me about having my own 60s department at her shop, packed with vintage dresses, accessories and as much jewelry as I could make to fill the cases and keep sales rolling.
-Now this was way before Pat’s Sex and the City fame.
-Pat’s store was well known for its extreme mix of fashion and the staff were equally expressive and unique individuals, functioning as the foundation for this highly creative subculture.
-We sold to everyone from sexy, east village girls to club kids and trannies to uptown socialites.
+Now, this was way before Pat’s Sex and the City fame.
+Pat’s store was well known for its extreme mix of fashion and the staff was equally expressive and unique individuals, functioning as the foundation for this highly creative subculture.
+We sold to everyone from sexy, East Village girls to club kids and trannies to uptown socialites.
 Pat was always way ahead of her time, very adept at selecting those talented young extroverts and providing them with the artistic environment in which to flourish.

 Stylists, fashion editors, designers, photographers and pop stars shopped in my department, and it was this exposure that brought my 60s inspired earrings, rings and bracelets to the pages of fashion magazines.
 I, myself, was photographed by the great Steven Meisel for Interview magazine, and other features followed as well, including MTV’s House of Style.